dzackgarza/Qual-Review-and-Solutions/Algebra/Review Doc/sections/00_Syllabus.md

 - Results about PIDs *(DF Section 8.2)*

-  - Example of a PID that is not a Euclidean domain
+  - Example of a PID that is not a Euclidean domain *(DF p.277)*

-    *(DF p.277)*

   - Proof that a Euclidean domain is a PID and hence a UFD

   - Proof that $\ZZ$ and $k[x]$ are UFDs
     *(p.289 Smith, p.300 DF)*

-- A polynomial ring in infinitely many variables over a UFD is still a UFD

-  *(Easy, DF, p.305)*
+- A polynomial ring in infinitely many variables over a UFD is still a UFD *(Easy, DF, p.305)*

 - Eisenstein's criterion
   *(DF p.309)*

-  - Stated only for monic polynomials -- proof of general case identical.
+  > Stated only for monic polynomials -- proof of general case identical.

-  - See Smith's notes for the  full version.
+  > See Smith's notes for the  full version.

 - Cyclic product structure of $(\ZZ/n\ZZ)\units$

-  *(exercise in DF, Smith 844-2, section 18)*
+  > Exercise in DF, Smith 844-2, section 18

-- Gröbner bases and division algorithms for polynomials in several variables
+- Gröbner bases and division algorithms for polynomials in several variables *(DF 9.6.)*

-  *(DF 9.6.)*

 - Modules over PIDs and canonical forms of matrices.